andrewpareles/custom-markdown/README.md

 Simple + customizable.

-See `Demo.tsx` for a demo on what's offered and how to use MDY.
+See `Demo.tsx` for a demo, or keep reading this for more details.

 ## Customizing